-The RI completed for the Former Camp Fannin in 2011 concluded that potential MEC hazards are present for the current and future residents, privately owned properties, commercial workers and site visitors and/or recreational users.
+The RI completed for the Former Camp Fannin in 2011 concluded that potential MEC hazards are present for current and future residents, privately owned properties, commercial workers, site visitors, and/or recreational users.
 Therefore, the RI for the Former Camp Fannin recommended a Feasibility Study (FS) be conducted to evaluate a range of possible remedial alternatives.
-The FS for the Former Camp Fannin, and the related Proposed Plan (PP) for select Former Camp Fannin MRSs, were completed in 2013 and resulted in the lead agency recommending a remedy for the 2.36-Inch Rocket Area MRS that incorporates a MEC surface and subsurface clearance and land use controls (LUCs).
+The FS for the Former Camp Fannin, and the comprehensive Proposed Plan (PP) for select Former Camp Fannin MRSs, were completed in 2013.
+This resulted in USACE recommending a remedy for the 60 mm Mortar Area MRS that incorporates a MEC surface and subsurface clearance as well as land use controls (LUCs).
 The alternative is protective of human health and the environment.
-The estimated cost for the recommended remedy at the 2.36-Inch Rocket Area MRS is \$9,386,580.00.
-Additionally, because this remedy does not allow for unlimited use/unlimited exposure (UU/UE), five year reviews will also be required.
+The estimated cost for the selected remedy at the 60 mm Mortar Area MRS is \$23,295,690.00.
+Additionally, because this remedy does not allow for UU/UE, five year reviews will be required.
 The estimated cost for conducting five year reviews for 30 years is \$358,020.00.
-Therefore, the total cost for this alternative is approximately \$9,744,600.00.
-Following stakeholder and public review of these recommendations and the PP for the Former Camp Fannin, the lead agency has determined that the recommended remedy is appropriate for this MRS.
+Therefore, the total estimated cost of the selected remedy is \$23,653,710.00.
+Following stakeholder and public review of these recommendations in the Proposed Plan for the Former Camp Fannin, USACE determined that the recommended remedy is appropriate for this MRS.

-Based on information currently available, the selected remedy (MEC surface and subsurface clearance, and LUCs) is protective of human health, safety, and the environment; and satisfies the statutory requirements of CERCLA §121(b) with regard to the former use of this MRS by the Army and DoD.
+Based on information currently available, the selected remedy (MEC surface and subsurface clearance and LUCs) is protective of human health, safety, and the environment; and satisfies the statutory requirements of CERCLA §121(b) with regards to the former use of this MRS by the DoD.